 What are the symptoms of bursitis?

 The following are the most common symptoms of bursitis.
-But symptoms occur a bit differently in each person.
+But symptoms can occur a bit differently in each person.
 Symptoms can include:

 Swelling and redness if the inflamed bursa is close to the surface of the skin